simoncarthew/MeerVision/Documents/LITERATURE SUMMARIES.md

 * mobilenet is adapted from VGGNet and can process images 10 times faster
 * uses ssd for object detection
 * average precision (mAP) of a category is 93.4%, which can reach 7

+#### Automated Behavior Recognition and Tracking of Group-Housed Pigs with an Improved DeepSORT Method
+* used deepsort, YOLOX-S amd YOLOv5s for detection and tracking of pig behaviour
+* used for heavily occluded, overlapping and illumination changes
+* incorporate behaviour classification into tracking algorithm
+* "YOLO v5s and YOLOX-S detectors achieved a high precision rate of 99.4% and 98.43%, a recall rate of 99% and 99.23"
+* "multi-object tracking accuracy (MOTA), ID switches (IDs), and IDF1 of 98.6%,15, and 95.7%"
+* "The MOT algorithms based on attention mechanisms are TransTrack [28] and TrackFormer" but they have higher inference times than SORT and deepsort
+* tell the difference between standing and eating from aerial perspective

+#### Animal Motion Tracking in Forest: Using Machine Vision Technology
+* shown that video is an accurate way of monitoring animal movements and behaviour
+* non-stressful, non-insvasive and cost-effective
+* used YOLOv4 for animal detection
+* used DeepSORT for animal tracking
+	* tracks animals while assigning an ID to them
+	* introduces deep learning into the
+	* more effective at tracking animals for longer periods and robust to id switches
+	*

 ## ON-BOARD COMPUTING
 ### TECHNIQUES AND MOST COMMON AND LIMITATIONS